lonycell/grafana.v7/docs/sources/features/panels/table_panel.md

 ### Merge Multiple Queries per Table

-> Only available in Grafana v5.0+.
+> Only available in ThingSPIN v5.0+.

 Sometimes it is useful to display the results of multiple queries in the same table on corresponding rows, e.g., when comparing capacity and actual usage of resources.
 In this example usage and capacity are metrics that will have corresponding datapoints, while their associated keys and values can be used to match them.